 - Accessorize with contrasting colors, flavors and textures: Tacos are all about contrast.
 Use other elements to contrast the main element: crunchy vegetables like a cabbage and pepper slaw, and a salsa or a creamy sauce like a chipotle drizzle.

 - Don’t fill too full: One taco faux pas is that they’re filled too much.
 Use just enough of the ingredients so that you can taste each of them, and also it doesn’t overflow.

 - Char your tortillas!
 Charring your tortillas warms them and adds a delicious charred flavor.
 You can do this if you have a gas range.
 Place a tortilla on the grates above an open gas flame on medium heat for a few seconds per side, flipping with tongs, until they are slightly blackened and warm.
 (If you don’t have a gas stove, here are a few other ways to warm your tortillas.)

 And now, our vegan & vegetarian tacos recipes!

 Make it vegan!
 All taco recipes below are vegan or can be customized to be vegan with the substitutes listed in the recipe, except for 5 Minute Tacos and Tacos Rancheros.

-These quinoa tacos are a crowd-pleasing vegetarian taco recipe!
+These vegetarian tacos are a total crowd pleaser!
 They’re loaded with a taco-spiced quinoa filling, bell pepper slaw, and spicy sour cream.